 Biography

-At DOD, Taylor was the senior legal advisor on all energy, environment, and installation issues, managing a team that provided critical advice on environmental cleanup, environmental planning and litigation, climate and sustainability efforts, renewable energy procurement, and DoD grant programs.
-Notably, he led DoD teams in negotiations with federal and state enforcement agencies on high profile matters, including on an EPA consent order following the 2021 petroleum release at the Hawaii Red Hill Bulk Fuel Storage Facility.
-He also served as Counsel to the Secretary of Defense’s PFAS Task Force, which led DoD-wide efforts to address per- and polyfluoroalkyl substances (PFAS) on and around DoD installations.
-Taylor’s experience extends to carbon-free electricity power purchase agreements, DoD-wide sustainability efforts, NEPA policy and decision-making, DoD real estate and military construction authorities, military housing, and DoD community grant programs.
-He also counseled DOD clients working with the Department of Interior and with project proponents on siting and permitting offshore wind projects in and around military training areas.
-Taylor’s DOD experience equips him to counsel clients who interact with regulatory agencies or with DOD, including on legacy environmental issues and energy and defense-related project planning, compliance, and litigation.
+Before joining Beveridge & Diamond, Taylor served in various high-profile legal roles within the U.S. government, most recently as Deputy General Counsel, Environment, Energy, & Installations, for the Department of Defense (DoD).
+In this role, Taylor was the senior legal advisor on all energy, environmental, and installation-related issues.
+He managed a team that provided critical advice to senior DoD officials on environmental cleanup, litigation, climate and sustainability efforts, renewable energy procurement, and DoD grant programs.
+Notably, he led DoD teams in negotiations with federal and state enforcement agencies on high-profile matters, including on an EPA consent order following the 2021 petroleum release at the Hawaii Red Hill Bulk Fuel Storage Facility.
+He also served as Counsel to the Secretary of Defense’s per- and polyfluoroalkyl substances (PFAS) Task Force, which led DoD-wide efforts to address PFAS on and around DoD installations.
+Taylor’s experience extends to carbon-free electricity power purchase agreements and working with the U.S. Department of the Interior and project proponents on siting and permitting offshore wind projects in and around military training areas.

-Taylor also served as Acting Assistant Secretary of the Army (Civil Works).
-As the Acting Assistant Secretary, he oversaw policy for the U.S. Army Corps of Engineers Civil Works program, including on several high-profile energy permitting projects, key flood control and navigability projects, and high profile litigation involving USACE.
+Taylor also served as Acting Assistant Secretary of the Army (Civil Works), overseeing policy for the U.S. Army Corps of Engineers (USACE) Civil Works program, including major infrastructure, water resources, and key flood control projects; several high-profile energy permitting projects; and high-profile litigation involving USACE.

 Education